Energy-Efficient Designs for SIM-Based Broadcast MIMO Systems: Conclusion, Insights, and Future Work

-In this paper, we studied the EE maximization in a SIM-aided broadcast system with DPC and linear precoding at the BS.
-For DPC, we exploited the well-known BC-MAC duality and optimize the users' covariance matrices by employing a SCA-based technique, which establishes a tight lower bound of the achievable sum-rate, and applying Dinkelbach\textquoteright s method.
-A similar approach was used to optimize the precoders in the case of linear precoding.
-The phase shifts of the SIM meta-elements for DPC and linear precoding were optimized using a conventional projected gradient-based method due to its simplicity.
+In this paper, we studied the EE maximization in a SIM-aided broadcast system, considering both DPC and LP at the BS.
+For DPC, we exploited the well-known BC-MAC duality to reformulate the optimization problem and employed a \ac{SCA}-based technique to derive a tight lower bound on the achievable sum-rate, which was then optimized using Dinkelbach\textquoteright s method.
+A similar approach was used to optimize precoders in the case of LP.
+The phase shifts of the SIM meta-elements were optimized using a conventional projected gradient-based method due to its simplicity.
 Also, we conducted a computation complexity analysis of the proposed optimization algorithms and proved their convergence.
-Numerical results showed that implementing these proposed optimization algorithms can significantly improve the EE for SIM-aided broadcast systems.
-Moreover, we demonstrated that the EE depends on the number of SIM meta-elements and their distribution across the SIM layers.
-We also found that in SIM-aided broadcast systems without precoding, optimal energy efficient transmission strategies typically involve a subset of active transmit antennas.